-For all of those who have served or are currently serving in the U.S. military, the process of transitioning back to civilian life can be a major question mark.
+For all those who have served or are currently serving in the U.S. military, transitioning back to civilian life can be a major question mark.
 Armed service provides a lot of structure and purpose.
 It lets you help others in a physical, hands-on way.
-So where do you take all that energy and drive once you step out of the uniform?
+So where do you take all that energy and drive once you leave the uniform?

 Because HVAC systems are used absolutely everywhere, there’s a need for HVAC technicians absolutely everywhere, too.
 In California alone, there are over 32,000 HVAC workers, and the Employment Development Department projects that thousands of more jobs will be added to this field by 2028.
 Getting HVAC training ensures that you’re stepping into a secure field, where you won’t have to worry so much about bouncing from job to job, hoping there will be an opportunity available for you.

 2. You can potentially minimize your student debt.